 Q: If the current contract in my bargaining unit was in effect on or before June 30, 2016, is there anything I can do now to reduce the amount of dues I am forced to pay the union, until such time as I can cut off all dues payments under the RTW law?

 A: Yes.
 Because West Virginia’s RTW law will take some time to become fully effective in all workplaces, many employees will not be able to cut off all dues immediately.
-However, all employees can immediately exercise their legal rights to refrain from formal union membership, and to refrain from paying that portion of the dues that is spent on politics and other nonbargaining activities.
-This can be accomplished by sending a letter to the union informing it that you wish to be a nonmember and object to paying dues for politics and other nonbargaining activities.
+However, all employees can immediately exercise their legal rights to refrain from formal union membership, and from paying that portion of the dues that is spent on politics and other nonbargaining activities.
+This can be accomplished by sending a letter to the union informing it that you resign from membership and object to paying dues for politics and other nonbargaining activities.
 That will reduce the amount of compulsory union fees that you must pay.
-Upon becoming subject to the RTW law, those compulsory fees should cease entirely.
+Upon later becoming subject to the RTW law, those compulsory fees should cease entirely.

 Q: What if I am paying my dues through payroll deduction?